duplicati/duplicati.github.io/_posts/articles/2017-02-12-Getting-Started.md

 ## Introduction

-Duplicati is an open source backup application, which runs on your local machine, and encrypts data prior top uploading it.
+Duplicati is an open source backup application, which runs on your local machine, and encrypts data prior to uploading it.
 The user interface is web-based and allows you to control all the options offered by Duplicati, from a simple and intuitive interface.

 This guide assumes you have already installed Duplicati, and are about to set up your very first backup.